Discovering you have pelvic organ prolapse may give rise to negative emotions, and raise a lot of questions.

 Pelvic floor physical therapy, such as Kegel exercises, may be enough to relieve prolapse symptoms.3 Kegel exercises can actually strengthen your pelvic floor, and can be used for prevention and treatment.
 To do them, squeeze as if you are holding in urine or gas and hold for three seconds.
 Repeat several times, and do them up to four times a day.4 Research has proven that pelvic floor exercises help keep pelvic floor muscles “fit.”

 You can consult with a pelvic floor physical therapist or pelvic floor occupational therapist to assist with Kegels.
-Pelvic floor muscles can also be trained using a tool like the INNOVO Urinary Incontinence Kit.
-The shorts and controller will help you perform Kegel exercises properly, in short 30-minute sessions, ensuring you’re doing the exercises properly and strengthening your pelvic floor.
+Pelvic floor muscles can also be trained using a tool like Gynesis.
+Gynesis FDA-cleared pelvic floor trainer shorts support women to take control of their pelvic health with a simple, effective, external, and accessible solution.
+Using advanced Multipath Technology, Gynesis delivers targeted muscle stimulation with Kegel exercises that helps retrain and rebuild your pelvic floor—so you can achieve stronger bladder control and with confidence.
 If prolapse becomes severe, surgery may be required.
 The most common procedure is known as the sling procedure, in which a surgeon uses mesh to build a sling or hammock that supports the urethra.
 But in cases of mild pelvic organ prolapse, or if it’s treated before symptoms worsen, pelvic organ prolapse may go away.

 Prevention of Prolapse